ms-henglu/bicep-types-az/generated/containerservice/microsoft.containerservice/2023-02-01/types.md

 * **apiServerAccessProfile**: [ManagedClusterAPIServerAccessProfile](#managedclusterapiserveraccessprofile): The access profile for managed cluster API server.
 * **autoScalerProfile**: [ManagedClusterPropertiesAutoScalerProfile](#managedclusterpropertiesautoscalerprofile): Parameters to be applied to the cluster-autoscaler when enabled
 * **autoUpgradeProfile**: [ManagedClusterAutoUpgradeProfile](#managedclusterautoupgradeprofile): The auto upgrade configuration.
+* **azureMonitorProfile**: [ManagedClusterAzureMonitorProfile](#managedclusterazuremonitorprofile): Azure Monitor addon profiles for monitoring the managed cluster.
 * **azurePortalFQDN**: string (ReadOnly): The Azure Portal requires certain Cross-Origin Resource Sharing (CORS) headers to be sent in some responses, which Kubernetes APIServer doesn't handle by default.
 This special FQDN supports CORS, allowing the Azure Portal to function properly.
 * **currentKubernetesVersion**: string (ReadOnly): If kubernetesVersion was a fully specified version <major.minor.patch>, this field will be exactly equal to it.
 If kubernetesVersion was <major.minor>, this field will contain the full <major.minor.patch> version being used.
 * **disableLocalAccounts**: bool: If set to true, getting static credentials will be disabled for this cluster.
 This must only be used on Managed Clusters that are AAD enabled.
 For more details see [disable local accounts](https://docs.microsoft.com/azure/aks/managed-aad#disable-local-accounts-preview).
 * **diskEncryptionSetID**: string: This is of the form: '/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Compute/diskEncryptionSets/{encryptionSetName}'
 * **dnsPrefix**: string: This cannot be updated once the Managed Cluster has been created.
-* **enablePodSecurityPolicy**: bool: (DEPRECATING) Whether to enable Kubernetes pod security policy (preview).
-This feature is set for removal on October 15th, 2020.
-Learn more at aka.ms/aks/azpodpolicy.
+* **enablePodSecurityPolicy**: bool: (DEPRECATED) Whether to enable Kubernetes pod security policy (preview).
+PodSecurityPolicy was deprecated in Kubernetes v1.21, and removed from Kubernetes in v1.25.
+Learn more at https://aka.ms/k8s/psp and https://aka.ms/aks/psp.
 * **enableRBAC**: bool: Whether to enable Kubernetes Role-Based Access Control.
 * **fqdn**: string (ReadOnly): The FQDN of the master pool.
 * **fqdnSubdomain**: string: This cannot be updated once the Managed Cluster has been created.